-You will co-lead volunteer groups with the rainforest leader or Batek guide to survey certain trails/area for poaching signs on the Taman Negara and Main Range sites along the Sungai Yu Corridor.
+You will co-lead volunteer groups with the rainforest leader or Bateq guide to survey certain trails/area for poaching signs on the Taman Negara and Main Range sites along the Sungai Yu Corridor.

-- You are responsible for guiding all new volunteers through the forest safety briefing; you will manage volunteers who most will have never been in a tropical rainforest before.
+- You are responsible for guiding all new volunteers through the forest safety briefing; you will manage volunteers who usually have never been in a tropical rainforest before.

 - You are responsible for the safety of the volunteers at all times when in the forest, though you will be given training by the project leader and always have a local guide with you so you MUST ensure all suitable safety precautions are taken.

-- Organise and conduct weekly overnight camping sessions for the group with the Batek – Sat. and Sunday.
+- Organise and conduct weekly overnight camping sessions for the group with the Bateq – Sat. and Sunday.

 - Organise and conduct weekly foraging activities with the Batek.